 Disposal facilities at public hospital may not be readily accessible to a significant number of community members because of transport, parking and personal mobility issues

-Click here to download a copy of NSW Health Policy Directive PD2008_004 Community Sharps Disposal by Area Health Services.
+Click here to download a copy of NSW Health Policy Directive PD2008_004 Community Sharps Disposal by Local Health Districts.

 Needle and Syringe Program (NSP) outlets - the NSP provides a network of community sharps disposal facilities for its clients across NSW.
 All authorised NSP outlets are also required to accept used injecting equipment and other community sharps from members of the public regardless of whether they are clients of the NSP.
 This service does not include the supply of replacement sharps containers to community sharps generators who are not clients of the NSP.
 However, it is recognised that some members of the public who self-inject to treat a medical condition may not feel comfortable about using disposal facilities at an NSP outlet.

 Pharmacy Fitpack® Scheme - over 400 pharmacies in NSW participate in this scheme, which makes clean injecting equipment available to injecting drug users.
 New syringes and a personal use sharps container (fitpack®) are provided free to clients who return used injecting equipment to participating pharmacies for disposal.

 Community Health Centres - community sharps disposal facilities may be provided by community health centres.

 Public disposal bins - many local businesses provide community sharps disposal bins in public toilets and restrooms, particularly in service industries such as entertainment, hospitality and accommodation, and in major retail centres.

 Residential collection service - some clinical waste contractors provide (for a fee) a household pick-up service of full sharps containers and also provide their residential customers with a replacement sharps container.

 Public toilets - many local councils provide community sharps bins for disposal of single syringes in public toilets with a history of syringe litter.
 These disposal facilities are also available for use by people who are required to self-inject regularly to treat a medical condition, particularly when they are away from home or travelling.